 Please contact Chantal Crinquand-Bachere, Monica Moran and Lindi Pelkowitz for further information.

-Please contact the researchers for further information: Dr Sandra Thompson, Kathryn Fitzgerald, Dr John Woods.
+Please contact the researchers for further information: Kathryn Fitzgerald, Sally McKenzie and Belinda Goodale.

 This research aims to understand the value of student led rural allied health clinics to the community, as well as the learning impact for the students.
 Rural student allied health clinics are offered at the WA Centre of Rural Health as a part of a clinical placement experience designed to provide students with authentic learning.
 As a service-learning clinic, it also aims to offer supervised student allied health services to the community at no cost, aiming to attract those who may not otherwise have access to allied health services.
 At WACRH, student clinics currently in the disciplines of speech pathology, exercise physiology, physiotherapy, chiropractic and audiology.
 Placements in these disciplines vary in length (2 to 20 weeks) but all operate under the WACRH student clinic governance protocols.
 The purpose of this research is to explore the perspectives of; students who participate in student led allied health service-learning clinics at the WA Centre for Rural Health to learn about the value of the educational experience clients who attend the student led service-learning clinics.